Strategic Plan Summary (to download or print)

 B. We will create and implement a comprehensive plan for facilities that is tied to infrastructure development, maintenance, and replacement needs, and links with strategic priorities, projected enrollment and retention.

 - Prioritize the continued implementation of the Facilities Master Plan created in 2014.

-- Connect the priorities of the Facilities Master Plan to this strategic plan, including the development of new facilities and spaces, and renovation or disposition of facilities that result in reducing the College’s operating expenditure base.
+- Connect the priorities of the Facilities Master Plan to this strategic plan, including the development of new facilities and spaces, while simultaneously addressing those that reduce the College’s expenditure base.

-- Develop a plan for funding capital improvements, including operating revenues, fundraising, and debt financing.
+- Identify new funding sources for capital improvements, including operating revenues, fundraising, and debt financing.